matthewyijielu0317/RedactFlow/README.md

 -   **Searcher:** (Optional) Searches for external regulations and compliance information to enrich the detection criteria.
 -   **Detector:** The core of the sensitive data detection process.
 It uses a dual OCR and dual LLM architecture to identify sensitive information and its precise coordinates in the PDF.
 -   **Evaluator:** Reviews the detected sensitive data and provides feedback to the `Detector` to improve accuracy.
 This creates an iterative feedback loop to refine the detection results.
--   **Highlighter:** Generates a preview PDF with the detected sensitive data highlighted for user review.
 -   **Human-in-the-Loop (HITL):** Pauses the workflow and waits for the user to review, edit, and approve the redactions through the Streamlit UI.
 -   **Redactor:** Applies the final redactions to the PDF, creating a sanitized version of the document.